Last updated: ET

 Chile imposes severe restrictions, such as detention and heavy fines, on the importation of agricultural products.
 Be sure to declare all agriculture items when entering Chile, including packaged products.

-- Chilean customs regulations - National Customs Service
+- Chilean customs regulations - National Customs Service (in Spanish)

 If you are a Canadian of Chilean origin, Chilean immigration authorities deem you a Chilean citizen.
 As such, Canadian-Chilean dual citizens residing in Chile must enter and depart the country using their Chilean passport, and dual nationals that travel to Chile on their Canadian passport but decide to stay longer than 90 days without obtaining an extension may be asked to depart the country on a Chilean passport.

 Canadians of Chilean origin should contact the nearest Chilean embassy or consulate in Canada before travelling to Chile to confirm their citizenship status and to check for the latest entry and exit requirements, which may change without notice.